botletics/SIM7000-LTE-Shield/README.md

 - I have tested almost every AT command and they have all worked!
 - Updated the function "getGPS()" to include the LTE shield class
 - Created [this cool IoT example](https://github.com/botletics/NB-IoT-Shield/tree/master/Code/examples/IoT_Example)that posts GPS location, temperature, and battery data to the cloud!
+- Updated the IoT example sketch to include support for a GPS tracker (repeated data posting)